allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 ```
 ## Summary
 To sum up, the domain, which constitutes the core of our application (centre of the hexagon)
 is surrounded by six adapters.
-Five of them (the so-called “outbound” adapters) implement domain interfaces,
+Five of them (outbound adapters) implement domain interfaces,
-while the API adapter (“inbound” adapter) calls the domain logic via a public domain service.
+while the API adapter (inbound adapter) calls the domain logic via a public domain service.

 As much as I did my best to design the example so that it would show the benefits of using Hexagonal Architecture in a self-explanatory
 and intuitive way, to avoid theoretical elucidations, I would still like to emphasise what we have gained.